MicrosoftDocs/azure-aks-docs/articles/aks/includes/jakartaee/create-azure-sql-database-passwordless.md

 ms.author: haiche
 ---

-This section will create an Azure SQL Database using Microsoft Entra authentication, a database with managed identity connection enabled.
+This section creates an Azure SQL Database using Microsoft Entra authentication, a database with managed identity connection enabled.

 ### Create a resource group